taylortabb/magic-conch-shell/README.md

 ## Starting the Conch Shell.

-Finally, we're ready to speak to the magic conch.
+And we're ready to speak to the magic conch!
 Download the contents of this repo to you home directory:

 ``` cd /home/pi
 git clone https://github.com/taylortabb/magic-conch-shell.git